Hannah Maria Libby Smith House: History of the home and the women of 315 East Center

 After the death of George A. Smith in 1875, Hannah sold her previous home on 2nd North 5th West to finance the house while it was being built.
 She lived here until she died in 1906.
 Her youngest daughter, Grace Libby Smith, married Joseph Edwin Cheever (born 26 February 1865) on 12 June 1889 in Manti, Sanpete County, Utah and they moved in with Hannah.
 The picture is of Hannah and Grace & Joseph Cheever and some of Hannah's 26 grandchildren in front of her house at 3rd East and Center.
 Grace Libby stayed in the home until she died in 1939.
 Of her eight children, two—Grace Smith Cheever, born 8 August 1901 and Tirzah Libby Cheever, born 7 October 1903, lived in the house from their births until their deaths.

-Grace cared for her ailing mother and father and her younger sister, Tirzah who was handicapped and confined to a wheelchair.
+Grace cared for her ailing mother and father and her younger sister, Tirzah who was handicapped and used a wheelchair.
 She was an extraordinary woman who personified the word "grace" itself during her many years of service.
 She worked as an executive secretary at Ironton Steel and was active in women's business organizations.
 She served in many positions with the Young Women's organization of the LDS Church, as well as served on the Young women's General Board for many years.
 She helped organize and build a large lodge behind Mount Timpanogos (near Sundance) that was a young women's camp for decades until acquired by BYU.
 On 22 September 1951 she married Arnel Seaton Milner, born 9 January 1896.
 They kept house until she died in there in 1974, and Arnel Milner passed it on to daughter Beth Milner Raynes when he died on 19 October 1987.
 Arnel Milner made arrangements to sell it once to the Utah County Heritage Foundation as a place for women to "meet in small groups, talk, read, write, study and create."
 The home still possessed its original interior and furnishings, including furniture that had come across the plains.
 The funding didn't come through, and Beth and her husband, Lincoln Raynes lived in it for a number of years, as well as rented it to students and families.

 Their daughter, Marybeth received the house from her parents in 2003.
 Because of her close connection with her grandmother, as well as living in the house several times as a young person, she decided to restore the house, keeping in mind historical accuracy.
 After three years, she held an Open House upon its completion.
 She continues to provide access for the Provo Tour of Historic Homes.
 Utah Valley Visitor's Bureau publishes a self-guided booklet called "Historic Provo" yearly.

 The house today is focused on women and their crafts today as it was 135 years ago.
 Harmony Provo offers classes as well as the materials for women's home industries.

 Hannah's House continues to be a valuable historical link in the city of Provo today.